All Episodes

 They should be the party that brings our troops home, and they're not.

-The Democrats are complicit, many of them, they're Democrats and a few good Republicans.
+They're good Democrats and a few good Republicans.

-But uh we're angry.
+But we're angry.

-To bring George Bush and Dick Cheney, hold them accountable.
+Tom, to bring George Bush and Dick Cheney, hold them accountable.

 And I know there's some Republicans who have also governed with integrity.

-And I didn't have a chance to get to it.
+Now, I had a story on Pelosi from yesterday's stack, and I didn't have a chance to get to it.

-It's from the Washington Post on Monday, edging away from inner circle.
+It's from the Washington Post on Monday.

-Pelosi asserts authority.
+Edging away from inner circle, Pelosi asserts authority.

-In February, only a month after becoming Speaker, Nancy Pelosi settled weeks of threats from John Dingle, her blustery energy and commerce committee chairman by putting in writing her assent to one of his big demands.
+In February, only a month after becoming Speaker, Nancy Pelosi settled weeks of threats from John Dingell, her blustery Energy and Commerce Committee chairman, by putting in writing her assent to one of his big demands, Pelosi's new Select Committee on Energy Independence and Global Warming would not infringe on his power to write legislation as he saw fit.

-The bill he was sponsoring, she said was unacceptable.
+The bill he was sponsoring, she said, was unacceptable.

 The environmental cost would be too severe, the political cost for the Democrats too high.

-These two episodes, say the Washington Post, episodes with Dingle illustrate Pelosi's evolution from a somewhat tentative political figure, reliant on a small circle of advisors, to the undisputed leader of the House's fractious Democrat majority.
+These two episodes, say the Washington Post, episodes with Dingell, illustrate Pelosi's evolution from a somewhat tentative political figure, reliant on a small circle of advisors, to the undisputed leader of the House's fractious Democrat majority.

-Barney Frank said, Nancy now represents the majority of this caucus overwhelmingly.
+Barney Frank said Nancy now represents the majority of this caucus overwhelmingly.

 But if Pelosi succeeded in uniting her party during her initial months as Speaker, she and the rest of the leadership have yet to convince the nation that the Democrats can govern.